Yazwh0/BitMagic.Documentation/Emulator.md

 The mouse movements are generated from the host system, and could well overwhelm the X16.
 A buffer is required.

+Files on the SDCard will be changed to 8.3 filenames if brought in from the local file system.

 ## Command Line Arguments

 | Argument               | Description|